Logo

 Jason Alexander was the principal executive producer of the series, based very loosely on the life of the popular sports-media personality Tony Kornheiser.

-Jason Alexander appeared on the Family Guy: Live in Vegas CD and sang a verse in a song.
+Jason Alexander performed on the Family Guy: Live in Vegas 2005 album.

 Jason Alexander featured in the 2005 Monk episode "Mr Monk and the Other Detective" as Monk's rival, Marty Eels.

-In 2006, Jason Alexander signed on to feature as a regular cast member in the second season of Everybody Hates Chris.
+Jason Alexander was featured as a recurring cast member in the second season of Everybody Hates Chris.

-Jason Alexander hosted the Comedy Central Roast of William Shatner on August 13,2006.
+Jason Alexander hosted the Comedy Central Roast of William Shatner.

 In 2007, Jason Alexander was a guest star in the third episode of the improv comedy series Thank God You're Here.